kr-colab/disperseNN2/docs/source/vignette.rst

 3. Training
 -----------

-In the below ``disperseNN2`` training command, we set the number of pairs to 100; this is the number of pairs of individuals from each training dataset that are included in the analysis.
-In a real application you would probably want to use more pairs, e.g. with a sample size of 97 the number of available pairs is 4656.
-However, the value for ``pairs_encode`` might be ok to leave at 100, as this flg controls how many pairs are included in the gradient in the encoder portion of the neural network, and it tends to work well even with a subset of pairs.
-Likewise, the ``pairs_estimate`` flag might use a subset of pairs.
-Different values for these hyperparameters should be explored in a real analysis.
+In the below ``disperseNN2`` training command, we set the number of pairs to 91; this is the number of pairs of individuals from each training dataset that are included in the analysis, and in this case it includes all possible pairs with 14 individuals.
+In applications with larger sample sizes, you might want to analyze only a subset of pairs to alleviate memory.

-While our preprocessing step saved 25,000 SNPs from each tree sequence, we're going to train with only 5,000 SNPs.
+While our preprocessing step saved 25,000 SNPs from each tree sequence, we're going to train with only 2,500 SNPs.
 This will work well for our goals and should be a bit faster and require less memory.

 .. code-block:: bash